. .

 According to Wikipedia, “In 1957, Friedan was asked to conduct a survey of her former Smith College classmates for their 15th anniversary reunion; the results, in which she found that many of them were unhappy with their lives as housewives, prompted her to begin research for The Feminine Mystique, conducting interviews with other suburban housewives, as well as researching psychology, media, and advertising.”
 Friedan carried out her survey in the same year that the script for Vertigo was finalized.
 The writing and filming of Vertigo share the same historical moment as Freidan’s encounter with American women’s unhappiness, their psychological distress.

-Also, it is fair to wonder if either screenwriter, Alec Coppel or Samuel A. Taylor, was influenced by My Fair Lady, the Tony award-winning musical in 1957.
+Also, it is fair to wonder if either screenwriter, Alec Coppel or Samuel A. Taylor, was influenced by Alan Jay Lerner and Frederick Lowe’s My Fair Lady, the 1957 Tony award-winning musical.
 Its long stage-run began in 1956, the year its Original Cast Recording was the best-selling album in the U.S., with eight weeks at #1 (and #1 for at least one week in the next three years).
 Given its huge dual commercial successes and, therefore, the enormous public awareness of it, the screenwriter(s) could hardly have been ignorant of this story of a man who changes a working-class woman’s speech, manners and attire so that she can pass as a “lady” of distinction.
 Did the screenwriter(s) draw on My Fair Lady for source material for Vertigo?
 Consider the following questions.

 Is Professor Henry Higgins’s makeover of Eliza Doolittle a prototype of Gavin and Scottie’s transformations of Judy into Madeleine?